What is Practical English?

 It means to become really nervous and start to panic or feel embarrassed.

 So, do you freak out?
-Or maybe you pull out your cell phone and try to find the meaning of the word (you look it up).
-Or you might switch to your native language and ask what the word means.
+Do you turn to a translation app?
+Or do you switch to your native language and ask what the word means?

 Freaking out, pulling out your phone, and switching languages are not the best solutions.